 What is facial aging and what causes it?

 Facial aging refers to how the appearance of your face changes with age.
-Facial aging occurs mainly as the result of (1) skin changes and (2) changes in the deeper soft tissues of the face.
-Factors that influence external skin changes include natural aging, skin type, sun exposure, facial movement, and routine skin care.
-Facial fat deeper within the face thins with normal aging and, as gravity pulls on the face, the underlying soft tissues droop.
+Facial aging occurs mainly as the result of (1) skin changes and (2) changes in the deeper soft tissues and bony structures of the face.
+Factors that influence skin changes include natural aging, skin type, sun exposure, facial movement, and routine skin care.
+Facial bones and deep subcutaneous (under the skin) fat thin with normal aging and, as gravity pulls on the face, the underlying soft tissues droop.
 These two types of changes are separate processes and require different treatments.

 What kind of skin changes occur with aging?

-Gravity causes stretching and looseness (laxity) in the supporting ligaments (flexible bands of tissues) of the face.
+Gravity causes stretching and laxity (looseness) in the supporting ligaments (flexible bands of tissues) of the face.
 As a result, the forehead and eyebrows droop, and folds of skin develop on the eyelid.
-Fat in the cheeks also droops, which results in deepening of the smile lines and the formation of jowls.
+Fat in the cheeks also droops, which causes a deepening of the smile lines and the formation of jowls.
 The neck begins to sag and develops neck bands.

-These changes cannot be corrected with chemical peels, dermabrasion, or laser therapy, but require procedures such as a face lift, neck lift, forehead lift, or eyelid surgery to re-drape the skin and re-elevate the underlying deep structures.
+These changes cannot be corrected with chemical peels, dermabrasion, or laser therapy.
+They require minimally invasive procedures such as filler injections or ultrasound-based treatments.
+Alternatively, more invasive surgical treatments such as a face lift, neck lift, forehead lift, or eyelid surgery can be used to re-drape the skin and elevate the underlying deep structures.

 What kind of daily skin care should I be using?